 I recently celebrated my tattoo’s second birthday.
 We didn’t go out for ice cream or anything, but I did revel in the fact that I still don’t regret getting a silver dollar-sized doodle permanently etched into the skin over my hipbone.

 Make no mistake—my parents aren’t liberal hippies begging me to express myself by paying someone to repeatedly inject permanent ink into my skin.
 I think I caught them on a weird day or perhaps they thought I wouldn’t actually go through with it, but my mom signed the consent form and watched me shell out my summer job earnings to the artist as we discussed potential designs and placement based on the sketches I’d conveniently brought with me.
-My generally conservative parents had decided that I was old enough to make my own decision on this, as long as I took responsibility and paid for it.
+My generally conservative parents had decided that I was old enough to make my own decision when it came to tattoos for their teenager, as long as I took responsibility and paid for it.

 It will come as no surprise that in the last several years more teens and young adults have been getting tattoos than did their parents or grandparents.
 According to a 2010 Pew Research Center report, 38 percent of people aged 18 to 29 have at least one tattoo and about half of those have between 2 and 5.

 I’ll admit the adrenaline rush in the post-tattoo parlor period is exhilarating, and with it came a new, uncharacteristic desire for attention and affirmation of my decision.
 That was difficult to obtain discreetly, given my clothing usually covers the tattoo site.
 My inked friends must have felt the same way, as evidenced by their donning of tank tops or shorts at every opportunity to better feature their body art.